shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 Tired of seeing everyone upgrading to MK4s and feeling like you're missing out on the action?
 This project is an attempt to create simple, easy-to-follow documentation for performing an inexpensive, simple, and powerful upgrade to your Prusa MK3S/+.
 Originally based on work by dz0ny (https://github.com/dz0ny/klipper-prusa-mk3s).

 WARNING: This upgrade involves the use and installation of Klipper, which is a significantly different experience than Prusa's firmware.
 Think Klipper = Custom Android, vs. Prusa = Apple iOS.
 Klipper is powerful, but can be potentially dangerous if misconfigured.
 We take no responsibility for damage or injury.
-This guide and configuration files may contain errors or ommissions.
+This guide and configuration files may contain errors or omissions.

 **As of 3/21/2024 - Current discussion and live help can be found here, may need to join Klipper Discord first:** https://discord.com/channels/431557959978450984/1205590905378312293